 As we mentioned above, you’re not going to get a car title loan in North Carolina because of current lending laws and it doesn’t matter if you have bad credit or perfect credit.
 But what about if you have bad credit and still need some fast funds within the state?
 Here are some ideas on how you can take out a bad credit loan in Raleigh:

-– Get a secured credit card: A secured credit card is one that’s backed by a deposit you make upfront.
-The deposit is usually equal to your credit limit.
-For example, if you deposit $500, your credit limit is $500.
+– Get a credit card that reports to the credit bureaus: Secured credit cards will almost always have collateral that is based on an earlier deposit you made.
+Your initial credit limit is often the same as that first deposit amount.
+For example, if you deposit $400, your credit limit is $400.
 This is a great way to reestablish your credit because you’re effectively borrowing from yourself.
 Just make sure you make your payments on time and in full each month and also contact your lender to see if they can raise the credit limit once you make consistent payments.
 By doing that you can avoid the prospect of having to consider title loans in North Carolina!

 – Get a co-signer: If you have trouble getting approved for a personal loan or credit card on your own, ask someone with good credit to co-sign for you.
 This means they’re agreeing to be responsible for the debt if you can’t make payments.
 Just make sure you repay the full amount owed and don’t bother applying for motorcycle or car title loans in North Carolina with a co-signer!
 Even though that person may live out of state you’re still on the application and the funding request will be denied by any of the more reputable title loan providers.